ItsMick/profilestopkg/README.md

 ## profilestopkg

 This tool wraps up OS X profiles into pkgs.

-It also has the ability to import the packages to your munki repo.
+This script can also import the packages to your munkirepo, via munkiiport.
+It will automatically create the necessary keys; installcheck_script, uninstall_Script, name, and minimum OS Version(10.7).

+## Examples

+### Minimum required to create a flat package from a mobileconfig file.

+profilestopkg -m /path/to/com.myorg.cong.mobileconfig

+### Create a package and import it directly to munki

+profilestopkg -m /path/to/com.myorg.cong.mobileconfig -i

 ## Usage:

-profilestopkg --mobileconfig filename [--packagename value] [--version value] [--importtomunki]
+profilestopkg --mobileconfig <filename> [--packagename <name>] [--version <value>] [--importtomunki]

 Options: